Phone Specialist Draws Up An Impressive New Talk Plan Using All The Social Media Tools

 on behalf of Commsworld

-Congratulations to a former Holyrood Partnership client for making the bold leap into the world of social media.
+Congratulations to a former Holyrood PR client for making the bold leap into the world of social media.

 The team at Commsworld have spent the past 10 years turning the company into Scotland’s biggest independent phone and network provider.